Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Experimental Setup

-We report average scores over three runs for generative tasks (IFEval, AE2, MTB, GSM8K, MT, SUM) and use a single deterministic run with temperature zero for classification tasks.
-We use language-specific prompt templates for MT, SUM, MRC, and MMLU, listed in Table \ref{tab:prompt} in the Appendix.
-The rest use the default prompt templates.
+We report average scores over three runs for generative tasks and use a single deterministic run with temperature zero for classification tasks.
+Further details (e.g., prompt templates) are in Appendix \ref{appendix:evaluation_setup}.